![]() ![]() Choose another writer in this calendar:

 published under the title 'Ir umelo'ah (A

-City and Its Fullness) in 1973.
-Surprisingly, in spite of containing one of Agnon's major novellas, Hamashal vehanimshal (The
+containing one of Agnon's major novellas, Hamashal vehanimshal (The

-critical notices.
+Parable and Its Lesson).
 Acknowledging his statues as a classic author, Alan

 Mintz has noted, that reading Agnon is not easy.
 "Even committed and